Orcuslc/blog.io/_posts/2017-04-19-Solutions-to-LeetCode-C++.md

 - (486. Predict the Winner ): DP(notice that the max solution of a subgame[i, j] is the element on one side plus the min solution of the rest subgame); beat 31.92%;

 - (376. Wiggle Subsequence ): DP(two cases); beat
+- (322. Coin Change ):
+	1. DP( Why Init with memset will lead to a fault of visiting wrong RAM address?); beat 54.00%;
+	2. memorized DFS; TBD
+- (309. Best Time to Buy and Sell Stock with Cooldown ): DP(three status); beat 35.60%;